REGISTER FOR REGULAR UPDATES

 Before her career at Tesco she was a civil servant and a member of the Prime Minister’s Policy Unit in Downing Street, having spent her earlier career in what is now DEFRA.

-Lucy is a Governor of the London Business School and an honorary fellow of her old college, Somerville College, Oxford.
+Lucy is an honorary fellow of her old college, Somerville College, Oxford.
 She is married with four sons and is interested in the arts, cricket, racing and gardening.
 She lives in Southwark and Wiltshire.

 The Hon.
 Ar Yanty Rahman, Chair ASEAN Business Advisory Council